 The Ethiopian coffee farmers provide us with the highest quality arabica from along the equatorial belt.
 Our Master Coffee Roaster, John Weaver, and his apprentices then roast the arabica green coffee beans to "Cup Perfection".
 The coffee roasters work closely to hand blend the green coffee beans, from different coffee regions of African in small batches, and then hand roast the small batches of green coffee beans throughout the day to create this unique Weaver's African Blend Coffees.
 Our Coffee Roastery smells like heaven on a regular basis.
 We find that customers will actually drive past our Coffee Roastery on US Route 101, smell the roast, and then pull off the highway and track us down through Yelp or google search.

 We could sacrifice on quality, by purchasing less expensive green coffee beans, and this is exactly what seems to happen when a San Francisco Bay Coffee Roaster grows in volume, but we won't be taking that road.
 We will continue on our journey, remaining a distinctive high end differentiated brand with high attachment to a loyal customer base.
 We will continue to make this delicious artisan coffees for you.
 Thank you for being there for us.
 Please let us know what you think about our coffees.
-Reviews and comments on our website under our different products are easy to do and are always appreciated.
+Read our Reviews and comments on our website.
+Thank you!